Surf-NeRF: Surface Regularised Neural Radiance Fields: Abstract

 \section{Abstract}

 Neural Radiance Fields (NeRFs) provide a high fidelity, continuous scene representation that can realistically represent complex behaviour of light.
-Despite recent works like Ref-NeRF improving geometry through physics-inspired models, the ability for a NeRF to overcome shape-radiance ambiguity and converge to a representation consistent with real geometry remains limited.
-We demonstrate how curriculum learning of a surface light field model helps a NeRF converge towards a more geometrically accurate scene representation.
-We introduce four additional regularisation terms to impose geometric smoothness, consistency of normals and a separation of Lambertian and specular appearance at geometry in the scene, conforming to physical models.
-Our approach yields improvements of 14.4\% to normals on positionally encoded NeRFs and 9.2\% on grid-based models compared to current reflection-based NeRF variants.
-This includes a separated view-dependent appearance, conditioning a NeRF to have a geometric representation consistent with the captured scene.
+Despite works like Ref-NeRF improving geometry through physics-inspired models, the ability for a NeRF to overcome shape-radiance ambiguity and converge to a representation consistent with real geometry remains limited.
+We demonstrate how both curriculum learning of a surface light field model and using a lattice-based hash encoding helps a NeRF converge towards a more geometrically accurate scene representation.
+We introduce four regularisation terms to impose geometric smoothness, consistency of normals, and a separation of Lambertian and specular appearance at geometry in the scene, conforming to physical models.
+Our approach yields 28\% more accurate normals than traditional grid-based NeRF variants with reflection parameterisation.
+Our approach more accurately separates view-dependent appearance, conditioning a NeRF to have a geometric representation consistent with the captured scene.
 We demonstrate compatibility of our method with existing NeRF variants, as a key step in enabling radiance-based representations for geometry critical applications.
-Project page: \url{https://roboticimaging.org/Projects/SurfNeRF}